WlodekM/meower-xp-client/README.md

 ### Running the client

-To open the client go to [URL] or open the index.html file in your browser (might not work)
+To open the client go to [the client's website](https://wlodekm.github.io/meower-xp-client/) or open the index.html file in your browser (might not work)